CaD Studio: Phase I

 Town & Village of Ossining

 This third-year graduate design studio focused on flooding and other climate risks in the Town and Village of Ossining, NY.
-This year’s design team was comprised of 11 graduate students in the LA7010 Design Studio and 11 engineering students in Cornell Professor Todd Walter’s Watershed Engineering course.
-The 11 proposed design concepts explored developing a buffer zone, elevating or submerging the rail line, inspiring citizen science, facilitating marsh migration and land contouring, while exploring the waterfront of Ossining.
+This year’s design team was comprised of 11 graduate students in the LA7010 Design Studio.
+The proposed design concepts explored developing a buffer zone, elevating the rail line, inspiring citizen science, facilitating marsh migration and land contouring, and enhancing access to the Ossining waterfront.

 City of Kingston III